Showing posts with label Honor Boards. Show all posts

 Death notice of James Smith

 Warren, Robert James (SN 5099) Robert was 18 and an orchardist when he enlisted on February 2, 1916.
-His next of kin was his mother, Catherine Warren, of Nar Nar Goon.
-He Returned to Australia on April 1, 1919.
+He was born in 1897 to Robert Charles and Catherine 'Kate' nee Quinn Warren and they farmed at Nar Nar Goon North.
+He Returned to Australia on April 1, 1919 and returned to the farm.
+He married Margaret Madden in 1925 and died on July 14, 1966, aged 69.
 Robert is on both Honour Rolls.

 White, Sydney Pleno (SN 3638) Sydney enlisted on July 12, 1915 at the age of 31.
 He was born in England and his next of kin was his father in England and he was a coachsmith.
 His address on his Embarkation papers was Toorak however there is a Sydney Pleno White on the 1914 Electoral Roll at Nar Nar Goon (occupation farmer) so I presume, with that unusual middle name, that they are the same person.
 Sydney Returned to Australia on July 4, 1919.
 He was in Pakenham in the 1924 Roll, occupation orchardist and in Berwick in the 1931 Roll, occupation Dairy farmer.
-He died in Berwick in 1954.
-Sydney has three Soldier Settlement land files on the Battle to Farm website, you can read them here, here and here.
+He died in Berwick on July 3, 1954 aged 70.
+Sydney has three Soldier Settlement land files at the Public Records Office of Victoria, you can read the, here, here and here.

 Wilson, Robert Charles Percy (SN 685) Robert enlisted in January 3, 1917 at the age of 26.
 He and his wife, Rachel, lived in Nar Nar Goon where Robert was the Station Master.
 He was part of the 1st Australian Light Railway Operating Company and was awarded the Distinguished Conduct Medal.
-Robert Returned to Australia on May 11, 1919
+Robert Returned to Australia on May 11, 1919.
+After Nar Nar Goon, Robert was the Station Master at Mont Albert, Canterbury and Bendigo.
+(6).
+Robert had married Rachel Ann Thomas in 1914 and he died in September 1970, aged 80.

 Footnotes